 For girls: if a boyfriend asks you to give him money, lend him money or pay for him, be cautious.
 A man that respects himself and values your opinion about him, will not ask you for that.
 Frankly speaking, probably he’s not that into you.
 Here are some other signs he’s actually not into you.

 Mutual respect is more important than love because without mutual respect there is no true love.
 Even mentally healthy people may not have respect for each other due to numerous reasons, for example, misunderstanding.

 The 5th component is love.
 Love is like glue: it holds everything together.
 True love is not something that happens at once.
 However, if later there is no love in a relationship, it won’t last.
 Therefore, it’s very important to choose a person who is truly into you.

-As you can see, relationships are hard work for those whose relationships are toxic.
+As you can see, a relationship requires hard work for those whose relationships are toxic.
 A healthy relationship is not about trying to change your partner or quarreling in order to improve some aspect you don’t like, it’s about choosing the right person in the first place and being the right person yourself.
 A healthy long-term relationship is about being mentally healthy and mature.
 Read How to Build a Healthy Relationship in more detail here.